lucendio/lecture-devops-infos/assignments/exercise.md

 * it's going to be a 1:1
 * demonstrate the entire deployment process for the [given application](https://github.com/lucendio/lecture-devops-app) by introducing an actual change to the code base
-* verify the existence of every component
+* verify the existence of every service

 #### Additional information